Mountain yellow-legged frog: Conservation status and efforts

 The frog is an endangered species under the US Endangered Species Act.
+It is separated into two distinct population segments (DPS): a northern DPS, listed endangered since 2014, and a southern DPS that was listed endangered in 2002.
+The two DPS are separated by the Tehachapi Mountains, and occupy unique habitats: the northern DPS lives in lakes or slow-moving water bodies at alpine and subalpine elevations in the Sierra Nevada, while the southern DPS lives in faster flowing and warmer waters of the chaparral, although it may also occur at higher elevations in the Transverse Range.
+In addition, the DPS show genetic divergence, likely reflecting ancient reproductive isolation.

-The International Union for Conservation of Nature has also listed it as endangered.
-Its NatureServe conservation status is Imperiled.
+The International Union for Conservation of Nature has also listed the mountain yellow-legged frog as endangered.
+Its NatureServe conservation status is "critically imperiled".

 The first successful captive breeding of the frog occurred in 2009 when three tadpoles were reared at the San Diego Zoo.
 Conservation workers at the zoo plan to release any more surviving captive-bred frogs in the San Jacinto Mountains, part of their native range.

 In 2015 frogs and tadpoles of the species were reintroduced to Fuller Mill Creek in the San Bernardino Mountains and San Bernardino National Forest.
 They were bred and raised the Arnold and Mabel Beckman Center for Conservation Research in Escondido, one of the organizations that have partnered with the San Diego Zoo Institute for Conservation Research (ICR) to save the species from extinction.
 The Los Angeles Zoo is also a coalition partner and is raising two groups of wild collected tadpoles from two localities in the San Gabriel Mountains where they are released when ready.

 In 2015, the Oakland Zoo began a rehabilitation project of the frog in order to fuel efforts to save the species.
 Every year, a group of tadpoles are taken from native lakes throughout California and brought to the zoo.
 There, the tadpoles are grown to juvenile frogs, while also undergoing an inoculation process to render them immune to the chytridiomycosis fungus disease.
 Once ready, the now chytrid immune juvenile frogs are released back into the lakes they were found.
 In 2016, the Oakland Zoo released 53 specimens into various lakes in Sequoia and Kings Canyon National Parks.
 The program is set to release 130 inoculated individuals into lakes in Sequoia and Kings Canyon National Parks and Inyo National Forest in 2017.

 In 2021, the Aquarium of the Pacific partnered with government organizations like the California Department of Fish and Wildlife to create a facility for taking care of mountain yellow-legged frogs.
 This was in response to recent wildfires which harmed their habitats.
 Following the wildfires, wildlife agencies found and moved these frogs into places like the facility established by the Aquarium of the Pacific.
 These efforts help the species recover from natural disasters and prevent extinction.